 About The Author: Becca Matalon

 As a physical therapist with a Pilates and Ballet background, she has a deep passion and interest in movement science and ways to improve the human experience.
-Dr. Matalon currently practices in the Bay Area in Northern California.
+Dr. Matalon currently owns her own practice, Core Element Physical Therapy & Wellness and is based in Ventura County, CA

 Interested in learning more?
 Contact Author: